apre-group/checkmate/README.md

 5. `initial_constraints`: CheckMate allows users to specify initial constraints enforced on the otherwise unconstrained symbolic values in the utilities.
 6. `property_constraints`: The user also has the opportunity to define further initial constraints, which will be only assumed for a specific security property, hence the name.
 This feature allows the user to specify the weakest possible assumptions for each property.
 7. `honest_histories`: Users are required to provide at least one terminal history as the honest history, which is (one of) the desired course(s) of actions of the game.
 This is the behavior CheckMate (dis-)proves game-theoretic security for.
 If more than one honest history is listed, CheckMate analyzes one after the other.
+8. `honest_utilities`: in a subtree *off* the honest history, then we may need to know the honest utility from the parent tree
-8. `tree`:  The tree defines the structure of the game.
+9. `tree`:  The tree defines the structure of the game.
 Each node in the game tree is either an internal node, a leaf, or a subtree.
 Each **internal node** is represented by a dictionary containing the keys
     * `player`: the name of the player whose turn it is, and
     * `children`: the list of branches the player can choose from.
 Each branch is encoded as yet another dictionary with the two keys `action` and `child`.
 The `action` key provides the action that the player has to take to reach the chosen branch of the tree.
 The other key `child` finally contains another tree node.
 Each **leaf node** is encoded as a dictionary with the only key `utility`.
 As a leaf node represents one way of terminating the game, it contains the pay-off information for each player in this scenario.
 Hence, `utility` is a list containing the players' utilities.
 Therefore, each element is a dictionary with the two following keys:
     * `player`: the name of the player whose utility it specified, and
     * `value`: the utility for the player.
 This can be any term over an infinitesimal occurring in `infinitesimals`, a constant contained in `constants`, and reals.
 Each **subtree** is a dictionary with exactly one key `subtree`.
 A subtree represents the *result* of analysing a subtree in the game, and is thus usually generated automatically.
-The value is another dictionary with values `honest_utilities` (identical to the honest leaf node in the subtree), and property results `weak_immunity`, `weaker_immunity`, `collusion_resilience` and `practicality`.
+The value is another dictionary with values `honest_utilities` (the honest utilities, only relevant for the honest subtree), and property results `weak_immunity`, `weaker_immunity`, `collusion_resilience` and `practicality`.
 Practicality results are a list of cases and utilities for each case.
 Other security properties are a list of player groups together with utility requirements for that player group to conform with the property.

 All **expressions** throughout the input support the following symbols in infix notation: `+`, `-`, `*` (only if not both multiplicators are infinitesimal), `=`, `!=` (inequality), `<`, `>`, `<=` , `>=`, `|` (or).